What is my Pachinko Machine Worth?

 The value of these machines goes up depending on how much work has been done on them.
 The more work that is done to them, the greater the value.

-The following article comes from PachinkoBoy.com
+The following article is a great resource from : PachinkoBoy.com

 When Pachinko Parlors decommissioned the machines after about a year of use, they were sold cheap to make room for newer models.
 Servicemen and businessmen started to bring them back in the late 1940’s.
 There were hundreds of thousands of pachinko machines imported in the 1960’s and 1970’s, and the newer ones are still imported today.
 When video games became popular, or in some cases when the balls were lost, the pachinko machines were put into storage and forgotten.
 On any given day there are about 300 to 400 for sale on craigslist/eBay in the US, so they typically aren’t rare.
 Generally, most are about $20 to $100, some of the really rare or very desirable ones can go for over a $1,000.00.
 The key words here are “Rare” and/or “Desirable”.
 Many machines aren’t going to fetch those types of prices.
 The price all depends on many factors that can influence how much you can get if you want to sell your pachinko machine or how much you should pay if you are looking to purchase a pachinko machine.